Embedding Eximee Forms as a web component

 The application is built using Angular version 20.x.x (subject to regular updates).

-And exposes a web component in accordance with the web component specification in the scope of:
+And exposes a web component according to the web component specification in terms of:

 * custom elements,